 If you combine the interest savings with an aggressive repayment plan of say $150 a week, you could cut down your debt to $7,200 within a year.
 Do the same thing with a card that offers a 21 or 18-month intro rate, and you could repay your $15k credit card in less than two years.

+Still not satisified with the top 5 picks for the best credit cards to consolidate debt?
 Find the best credit card you can qualify for with SuperMoney’s new credit card search engine.
 SuperMoney’s database allows you to filter hundreds of credit cards by type, APR, credit score requirements, and fees.
-Happy hunting.

 What if your situation is beyond the help of a balance transfer credit card?